anandanair/jobs-scraper-web/README.md

 # Job Scrapper Web

-Job Scrapper Web is a Next.js application designed to help you track and manage job applications, primarily those scraped from platforms like LinkedIn.
+Job Scrapper Web is a Next.js application designed to help you track and manage job applications scraped using [Job Scraper](https://github.com/anandanair/job-scraper).
 It allows users to view new job listings, mark jobs as applied, see top matches based on resume scores, and manage customized resumes for different applications.

 ## Features